phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 774576
-#Number of Trump Tweets: 255587
+#Number of Trump Tweets: 255959
-#Number of Clinton Tweets: 164657
+#Number of Clinton Tweets: 164982
-#Number of Cruz Tweets: 154230
+#Number of Cruz Tweets: 154461
-#Number of Sanders Tweets: 108800
+#Number of Sanders Tweets: 109016
-#Number of Rubio Tweets: 39657
+#Number of Rubio Tweets: 39749
 #Number of Jeb!
-Tweets: 30257
+Tweets: 30296
-#Number of Carson Tweets: 11195
+#Number of Carson Tweets: 11250
-#Number of Kasich Tweets: 8871
+#Number of Kasich Tweets: 8887
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---